IXForm

 Ixform (pronounced as "X Form", stylized in all caps) was a Chinese project boy group formed through the 2021 Chinese survival show Youth With You 3 on iQIYI.
-The group consists of 9 members: Luo Yizhou, Tang Jiuzhou, Lian Huaiwei, Liu Guanyou, Deng Xiaoci, Sun Yinghao, Jun Liu, Duan Xingxing and Sun Yihang.

-The group was formed and officially debuted on July 29th, 2021, and disbanded on November 8th, 2022.
+The group consisted of 9 members: Luo Yizhou, Tang Jiuzhou, Lian Huaiwei, Liu Guanyou, Deng Xiaoci, Sun Yinghao, Jun Liu, Duan Xingxing and Sun Yihang.
+The group was formed on July 29, 2021, and released their debut EP, Coming, on November 5, 2021.
+The group later disbanded on November 8, 2022.